-5. Look for Kerr and Ball newspaper coupons in the fall.
+13. Look for canning jar newspaper coupons in the fall.

-It’s rare, but I’ve seen $2 for a 12-jar case of Kerr or Ball pint-size jars in the newspaper around November.
+It’s rare, but I’ve seen deals like $2 for a 12-jar case of Kerr or Ball pint-size jars in the newspaper around November.

 If you’re on the hunt to save money buying canning jars, I recommend you check the Sunday newspaper from here on out.
 If there’s a coupon for canning jars, buy enough newspapers that you can stock up on jars.

-Count this as one of the few times Amazon doesn’t beat out the competition on price.
+Count this as one of the rare times Amazon doesn’t beat out the competition on price.